 Lebanon does not have one history book that is taught everywhere, but many, depending on a school’s sectarian viewpoint.
 The same is true for the national education book, which teaches the student things like how to be a good citizen.

-“The Taif Agreement calls for the unification of the country’s educational and history books in order to restore cohesion among the Lebanese people, but the unification took place only in form, not in content,” said Hamadeh.
-“Unfortunately, depending on one book, or several books issued by different publishing houses, favors the patriarchal curriculum, which focuses on political or military history and neglects stories of successful women who fought battles outside politics and women issues.”
+“The Taif Agreement calls for the unification of the country’s educational and history books in order to restore cohesion among the Lebanese people, but the unification of history disregards the unification of the curriculum,” said Hamadeh.
+As a result, whether schools depend on one history book or several books issued by different publishing houses, the same patriarchal curriculum is taught favoring the male point of view while shedding light on political or military history and neglecting stories of successful women who fought battles outside politics.

 “We again saw the patriarchal approach in the formation of national committees in the post-war phase,” she continued.
 “All of them were composed of five or six people appointed by the government to present a draft of the unified history book.
 Except for one advisor, all of them were men.”